Gallery

 Roof framing

 The roof is made of an engineered lattice structure.
-This provides higher stability than standard method, while using less material.
+This provides higher stability than standard framing method, while using less material.
 All the wood and fasteners are certified origin and quality certificate will be shared.

 This type of framing is self supporting so it does not create horizontal load for the walls.